SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD Memotec CXU-810 XML.md

 ## Alarms

-On this page you are able to find a table witch contains the currently active alarms and the alarm history of the device.There is also a global alarm severity of the device available.
+On this page you are able to find a table witch contains the currently active alarms and the alarm history of the device.
+There is also a global alarm severity of the device available.

-The clear button located at the bottom of the page is used to clear the active alarms.On the pagebutton **Alarm Management...** It is possible to acknowledge an alarm.
+The clear button located at the bottom of the page is used to clear the active alarms.
+On the pagebutton **Alarm Management...** It is possible to acknowledge an alarm.

 ## Test Commands